 A question that’s constant in our minds right now, when will we be able to travel again?
 And more importantly, how will travel look like post-COVID 19?
-These are questions my wife and I talk about often.
+These are questions my wife and I talk about often with our expat friends in India.
 Though we do not have answers to these questions, we agree that travel will never be the same.
 In fact, it might only normalize after we’ve found and distributed a vaccine worldwide.

 Now, I don’t know how you plan your travels, but for my family, the hotel is as important as the trip itself.
 So, when we decided to plan a trip to Ranthambore, staying at Aman-I-Khas was a given.
 It’s a luxury to be so close to nature, and Aman-I-Khas seems to be nestled right in the middle of it!